alenzamanyan/tensorflow-workshop/lesson-2/exercise-3.md

-## Exercise 3: Training a trivial model.
+## Exercise 3: Training a trivial model

 ### Step 1:
 Assume that we don’t know what the weight should be.
 But we do know what the end result should be.
 In other words, we know that this model should take in 3.2 and should produce 10.0.
 Define a constant with value 10.0, and assign it to the Python variable **output_** (note the underscore).